Mircea Eliade: Early statements

 The early years in Eliade's public career show him to have been highly tolerant of Jews in general, and of the Jewish minority in Romania in particular.
-His early condemnation of Nazi antisemitic policies was accompanied by his caution and moderation in regard to Nae Ionescu's various anti-Jewish attacks.Ornea, pp. 408–409, 412.
+His early condemnation of Nazi antisemitic policies was accompanied by his caution and moderation in regard to Nae Ionescu's various anti-Jewish attacks.

 Late in the 1930s, Mihail Sebastian was marginalized by Romania's antisemitic policies, and came to reflect on his Romanian friend's association with the far right.
 The subsequent ideological break between him and Eliade has been compared by writer Gabriela Adameșteanu with that between Jean-Paul Sartre and Albert Camus.
 In his Journal, published long after his 1945 death, Sebastian claimed that Eliade's actions during the 1930s show him to be an antisemite.
-According to Sebastian, Eliade had been friendly to him until the start of his political commitments, after which he severed all ties.Sebastian, passim Before their friendship came apart, however, Sebastian claimed that he took notes on their conversations (which he later published) during which Eliade was supposed to have expressed antisemitic views.
+According to Sebastian, Eliade had been friendly to him until the start of his political commitments, after which he severed all ties.
+Before their friendship came apart, however, Sebastian claimed that he took notes on their conversations (which he later published) during which Eliade was supposed to have expressed antisemitic views.
 According to Sebastian, Eliade said in 1939:

 The Poles' resistance in Warsaw is a Jewish resistance.
 Only yids are capable of the blackmail of putting women and children in the front line, to take advantage of the Germans' sense of scruple.
 The Germans have no interest in the destruction of Romania.
 Only a pro-German government can save us...
 What is happening on the frontier with Bukovina is a scandal, because new waves of Jews are flooding into the country.
 Rather than a Romania again invaded by kikes, it would be better to have a German protectorate.

 The friendship between Eliade and Sebastian drastically declined during the war: the latter writer, fearing for his security during the pro-Nazi Ion Antonescu regime (see Romania during World War II), hoped that Eliade, by then a diplomat, could intervene in his favor; however, upon his brief return to Romania, Eliade did not see or approach Sebastian.